Copy editing

 What are my rates?

-As at July 2025 my copy editing rates are generally $0.075 (or 7.5 cents) per word, or $85 per hour including GST.
+As at July 2025 my copy editing rates are generally $0.07 (or 7 cents) per word, or $80 per hour ex-GST.
+(I am not currently registered for GST.)
 I will usually quote on a per-word basis and then time the job.

 If the total time taken times my hourly rate is less than 90% of the cost when using the word count times the per word rate, then you will only be charged the actual time taken.

-Please note that I will ask to review the document prior to quoting.
+Please note that I will ask to view the document prior to quoting.
+If the quote is accepted, I will require a 50% deposit prior to commencement, with the balance payable on completion.